 - Hands-on labs that meet on campus.

-- All exams either proctored or on campus.
+- All exams proctored.

 - Complete all prerequisite courses by the end of winter or spring quarter of the application year.
 Applicants completing all prerequisite courses by the end of winter quarter will be given preference.